Canon M50 vs T7i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Canon EOS Rebel T7i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M50 and the T7i are recent models that are part of the current product line-up.
-The T7i replaced the earlier Canon T6i, while the M50 does not have a direct predecessor.
+The M50 is a recent model that features in the current product line-up of Canon.
+In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon M50 and the Canon T7i?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.